 - door widening

-There is also a wide range of household equipment and gadgets that you can purchase to make everyday tasks easier including:
+There are a wide range of household equipment and gadgets that you can purchase to make everyday tasks easier including:

 Using the bathroom and toilet